Payment for leave is generally paid at:

 Understanding how the Historic Gross Earnings template works

-When you export the template, you will notice there are 3 worksheets that cover each payroll frequency: weekly, fortnightly and monthly:
+When you export the template, you will notice there are 4 worksheets that cover each payroll frequency: weekly, fortnightly, half monthly and monthly:

-Your employees will be assigned to the relevant worksheet based on the pay schedule they are assigned to.
-Although you may not have each pay schedule setup in the business, the reason we include all three pay frequencies is to cater for scenarios where employees may have been paid at a different frequency during the 52 week period.
+Your employees will be assigned to the relevant worksheet based on their assigned pay schedule.
+Although you may not have each pay schedule set up in the business, the reason we include all four pay frequencies is to cater for scenarios where employees may have been paid at a different frequency during the 52 week period.

 If you have exported the template containing employees, the first 4 columns will be pre-populated using the data contained in the system.